rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 so the aromaticity flags of the molecule will be modified after calling MMFF-related methods.

+Here's an example of using MMFF94 to minimize an RDKit-generated conformer:
 .. doctest::

   >>> m = Chem.MolFromSmiles('C1CCC1OC')